AfonsoRD/meet/README.md

 **Then** Display a error message showing that the user have no internet connection available

 **DATA VISUALIZATION**

+**User Story**

+As user,
+I should be able to **display a chart showing the number of upcoming events by city.**
+So that I can track my events and organize my time.

 **Scenario 1:** Show a chart with the number of upcoming events in each city.
 **Given** when is in the home page